Ira H. Trako, J.D.

 Professional Organizations and Associations

-Trako is a licensed member of the Missouri Bar Association (MoBar).
-She is also an active member of the American Bar Association (ABA) and the ABA’s Section of International Law, where she currently serves as vice-chair (Diversity) of the Section’s International Legal Education Committee and a steering group member of the International Criminal Law Committee.
+Trako is a licensed member of the Missouri Bar (MoBar).
+She is also an active member of the American Bar Association (ABA) and the ABA's International Law Section, where she currently serves as Immediate Past Co-Chair of the Section’s International Legal Education & Specialist Certification Committee, as a current Vice Chair of the International Criminal Law Committee, and as a current Vice Chair of the International Courts & Judicial Affairs Committee.
+In 2022, she received an ABA Presidential Appointment to serve as a member of the Law Library of Congress Advisory Commission.

 Community Work and Service